cdzombak/lofiapp/README.md

 ![warning that the app isn't signed](warning.png)

-This warning, and the workaround, are because I'm not currently paying Apple $99/year for a developer account.
+This warning, and the workaround, are because ~~I'm not currently paying Apple $99/year for a developer account~~ I'm paying Apple for a developer account but haven't yet figured out how to notarize this Electron app.

 ### Installing with developer tools (`make`, `npm`)